Jackardios/laravel-image-dimensions/README.md

 ### Error Handling

-Methods will throw an `InvalidArgumentException` if:
+Methods will throw specific exceptions that extend `Jackardios\ImageDimensions\Exceptions\ImageDimensionsException`:

--   The file (local or storage) does not exist.
+-   `FileNotFoundException`: If the local or storage file does not exist.
--   The URL is invalid or the remote resource cannot be accessed.
+-   `UrlAccessException`: If the URL is invalid, cannot be opened, or the full content cannot be downloaded.
--   The file is not a valid image or its dimensions cannot be determined.
+-   `InvalidImageException`: If the file is not a valid image or its dimensions cannot be determined even after fallback attempts.
+-   `TemporaryFileException`: If there are issues creating or writing to temporary files.
+-   `StorageAccessException`: If there are issues reading from a Laravel storage stream or getting full content.

 ## Contributing

-Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/Jackardios/image-dimensions).
+Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/Jackardios/laravel-image-dimensions).

 ## License

 This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## Author

-Salavat Salakhutdinov